National Geographic Society

 THE PROBLEM

-National Geographic Society needs a way to measure the impact they make to communicate with donors.
+NatGeo needed a way to measure the impact they make to communicate with donors

 The form details are sensitive so this is a placeholder example form.
 But the post-project quantitative metric form includes 13 indicators (or metrics of measurement) of impact with at least 3 corresponding fill-ins for each.

-Despite the form being mandatory, lots of Explorers weren’t filling it out or providing complete data because of the unintuitive design.
+Except, despite the form being mandatory, lots of Explorers weren’t filling it out

 The internal NGS home for explorers!
 Contains a directory, resources for their grant, and more.